BBbako/CMML-miniproject/README.md

   - `Variables`: latency, quadrant time, swim speed, distance metrics, etc.

 - **`Seperate parts of model/`**
-  Optional R scripts containing modularized code for specific functions (e.g., learning rule, plotting, parameter tuning).
+  Optional R scripts containing code for each section.
 Useful for debugging and extension.

 - **Output figures**
   Automatically generated via `model.Rmd`.
 Used in the final report for comparison with empirical results.